All Saints Anglican Church is…

 - active in the community… Parishioners of All Saints are involved in a wide variety of community activities and services.
-You will see smiling faces at the monthly communion dinner held in our parish hall.
-They are members of Rotary, Kinsmen, Lions and Optimists.
+You will see smiling faces at the monthly community dinner held in our parish hall.
+Parishioners are members of the Legion, Rotary, Kinsmen, Lions and Optimists.
 They participate in the Fall Fair and other community events.

 - and growing… All Saints offers a wide variety of activities to nurture spiritual health and growth.
 Weekly Sunday services are the central gathering time for this community where there is ample space and time to worship and pray.
-Book studies, Sunday School and other education programs are offered throughout the year.
+Book studies and other education programs are offered during the year.

 All Saints is a parish family of dedicated individuals who strive to follow ways and teaching of Jesus Christ to fill the earth with compassion, love and justice.

 All Saints Anglican Church is a parish within …

 All Saints is part of a much larger family which is connected to Anglicans (and Episcopalians) all around the world.